 This isn’t to say that some days I don’t cry over an animal’s fate.
 It only means that I can see a bigger picture, that I can gain some insight into living a fully compassionate life without falling apart.

-Kelly McDermott-Burns is a Founding SARA Teacher
+Founding SARA Teacher